Small Claims Court

 How soon will a decision be made and can I appeal it if I do not like it?

 The judge usually gives a decision immediately or within a few days of the trial.
-If either party is dissatisfied with the judgment, s/he may appeal to the County Court within ten days of the trial and post an appeal bond.
+If either party is dissatisfied with the judgment, they may appeal to the County Court within ten days of the trial by posting an appeal bond.
 This appeal bond is twice the amount of the judgment against the loser, or an estimated amount of costs set by the court if the winner appeals.
 Also, one must pay a filing fee that is normally about $150.
 The case is then retried, from the start, by another court.
-After this second trial, there is no further appeal.
+It may then be appealed to the Court of Appeals.